ORTIZJIMENEZANTONIO/test-pokemon/README.md

    - name
    - sprite (front and back)
    - one move
-  In case of  error will return json  with  message: "Request failed with status code 404".
+  In error case will return json  with  message: "Request failed with status code 404".